Aneal250/Aneal250/README.md

 ### :man_technologist: About Me :

-Hi, I am Aneal, a software Developer, am currently and continuosily working extensively on web applications.
+Hi, I am Aneal, a software Developer, am currently and continuosily working extensively on modern web applications.
 After majoring in computer Engineering in my first-Degree program, I have worked for a few start-ups and organisations as a software developer (Full Stack Developer).
-I found myself specializing on front-end software development despite being a MERN Stack Developer, utilizing software technologies like HTML, CSS, Javascript, TypeScript, React, Nextjs, VueJs NodesJs ExpressJS, Mongodb and may others, to develop and build interactive and cutting-edge web technologies.
+I find myself loving Front-end software development despite being a MERN Stack Developer, utilizing software technologies like HTML, CSS, Javascript, TypeScript, React, Nextjs, VueJs NodesJs ExpressJS, Mongodb and may others, to develop and build interactive and cutting-edge web technologies.
 I decompose complex problems into logic and scalable UI components using JavaScript and Typescript frameworks to build modern web applications.
 I am looking forward and willing to expand my horizons and capacity as a software developer by taking up new and challenging roles in frontend development. :smiley:

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :telescope: MERN Stack Developer.

+- :office: Good Collaboration and Communication Skills

+- :computer: Innovative and Fast Learning Skills

+- :medal_sports: Soccer | :soccer:

-- :zap: In my free time, I solve problems on Data Structure and Algorithms on Leetcodes.
+- :zap: In my free time, I solve problems on Data Structure and Algorithms.

 - :mailbox:You can reach out to me via LinkedIn: [![Linkedin Badge](https://img.shields.io/badge/-Aneal250-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/anaelennaemeka/)